1.1. Policy Oversight

 2.3.2.
 No Clear Legacy Chain Exists

 When there is no clear Legacy Chain, such as the case of Bitcoin Cash ABC and Bitcoin Cash SV, the Operating Committee will monitor and review the technical and and non-technical aspects of each resulting blockchain and will also review the Token Acceptance Framework for each resulting Forked digital asset.
 The Operating Committee, in its sole discretion, will then determine which blockchain and corresponding digital asset is deemed to be the Legacy Chain and which is a New Chain.
-Once determined, the Operating Committee will review the New Chain under the Token Acceptance Framework and determine whether it will be supported as a new asset, in which case the Fork or Airdrop will become available to Seed participants.
+Once determined, the Operating Committee will review the New Chain under the Token Acceptance Framework and determine whether it will be supported as a new asset, in which case the Fork or Airdrop will become available to Zero Hash participants.

 The Operating Committee reserves the right to revisit any decision made pursuant to this policy should technical or market conditions change over time.